 In addition, the service is developing new series based on iconic films like Flashdance, Love Story, The Italian Job, The Man Who Fell To Earth, and The Parallax View.

 Upcoming exclusive comedy series

 - Fraiser – Look for some more tossed salad and scrambled eggs action.
-Kelsey Grammer will reprise his iconic role as radio talk therapist Dr. Frasier Crane in this reboot of the long-running sitcom series.
+Kelsey Grammer will reprise his iconic role as radio talk therapist Dr. Frasier Crane in the long-running sitcom series reboot.

 - Inside Amy Schumer – The hit comedy sketch show starring Amy Schumer is coming back with five all-new specials.